dpapathanasiou/coat-check/README.md

 # Design

-Given the requirement to store all key-value records in a single file, this is data format and algorithm that can accommodate values of different sizes:
+Given the requirement to store all key-value records in a single file, this is a data format and algorithm that can accommodate values of different sizes:

 ![Data Format Diagram](doc/data.png?raw=true)

-- Fetches work by reading the first n bytes of the key, and if equivalent, returning the corresponding value; otherwise, the size parameter found just after the key is used to skip (`lseek`) ahead to the next key, and the process repeats until either a match is found, or end of file is reached
+- Fetches work by reading the first *n* bytes of the key, and if equivalent, returning the corresponding value when the deleted flag is false; otherwise, the size parameter found just after the key is used to skip (`lseek`) ahead to the next key, and the process repeats until either a match is found, or end of file is reached
-- Inserts work by confirming the key does not already exist, and if so, adding the `[key][size of value][value]` bytes to the end of the file
+- Inserts work by confirming the key does not already exist without the deleted flag set to true, and if so, adds the new record (`[key][size of value][deleted?][value]` bytes) to the end of the file
-- Attempting to write the same key more than once does *not* result in an [upsert](https://en.wikipedia.org/wiki/Merge_%28SQL%29), the original value remains
+- Attempting to write the same key more than once results in an [upsert](https://en.wikipedia.org/wiki/Merge_%28SQL%29): the original value gets its deleted flag set to true, and a new record, using the new value, gets written as a new record to the end of the file

 ## Limitations